 Vote by mail ballots have arrived, and my inbox is full of emails asking what to do about the judges.
 (They’re asking about other ballot questions as well, and at the end of this post, I’ll tell you what I plan to write about, and when.)

 Of the 29 items on my ballot, 13 are related to judges.
 But it’s not as bad as it seems: all are merit-retention votes.
-In this post, I’ll explain what this means, which votes are on our ballot, and how I plan to vote.
+In this post, I’ll explain what this means, and which votes are on our ballot.

 What is a merit-retention vote?